awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-security.md

 + `PolicyHashCondition` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The hash value returned when this policy was set\.
++ `ResourceArn` – UTF\-8 string, not less than 1 or more than 10240 bytes long, matching the [AWS Glue ARN string pattern](aws-glue-api-common.md#aws-glue-api-regex-aws-glue-arn-id)\.

+  The ARN of the AWS Glue resource for the resource policy to be deleted\.

 **Response**
 + *No Response parameters\.*